pilrhealth/pilrhealth-issues/README.md

 pilrhealth-issues
 =================

 Issue tracking for the PiLR Health web platform.
+Stores responses using the "Send Feedback" button on the PiLR Cloud web site.